ChristianHallerX/ChristianHallerX.github.io/research/_posts/2020-05-06-Bonneville.md

   Reconstructing the Great Salt Lake's giant ancestor
 ---

+The Western United States is home to several terminal lakes with no outflow and evaporite deposition such as carbonates and salts (Harris et al. 2013).
 Approximately 15,000 years ago, lakes in the Great Basin of the western United States achieved their maximum late Pleistocene extents.
 Three of those lake systems stand out in terms of surface area: Lake Lahontan with a surface area of 22,300 km<sup>2</sup>, Lake Bonneville with a surface area of 51,300 km<sup>2</sup>, and Lake Missoula with 7,770 km<sup>2</sup>.
 These gigantic freshwater bodies, which had surface areas approximately 10 times their reconstructed mean-historical values, have been the subject of intensive scientific research since Russell’s seminal study of Lake Lahontan (Russell, 1885) and Gilbert’s seminal study of Lake Bonneville (Gilbert, 1890).
 Three main questions have occupied the minds of present-day paleoclimatologists working in these basins: (1) what caused the lakes to grow so large, (2) what was the record of lake-level change in each basin during the last glacial period, and (3) were lake-size changes linked to abrupt changes in the climate of the North Atlantic signaled by Dansgaard-Oeschgerand Heinrich events (Dansgaard, 1993).

 It is assumed that the ice shield covering North America during that period placed ground moraine dams on the lakes, which led them to grow in area and depth (Bond, 1993).
-It is assumed that melting of the ice sheets “pulled the plug” and rapidly lowered water levels.
+Melting of the ice sheets “pulled the plug” and rapidly lowered water levels in the basin.
 Bonneville reached its highstand level at 18.6 ka; it fluctuated near that level until 17.5 ka, at which time it incised its threshold at Red Rock Pass, Idaho, reaching the spillover level named “Red Rock Pass level” at 17.4 ka.
 Multiple research groups dated paleo-shorelines of Lake Bonneville and corroborated dates of lake levels using sediment cores (e.g., Benson et al. 2011).

-For this project proposes to explore the potential to use publicly Digital Elevation Models (DEMs) to calculate the water volumes in the Lake Bonneville system at different times during the last glacial.
-Specifically, this project seeks to answer whether spillover points and outflow locations can be detected using satellite imagery.
+This project's goal is to explore the potential to use publicly Digital Elevation Models (DEMs) to calculate the water volumes in the Lake Bonneville system at different times during the last glacial.
+Specifically, it is to be answered whether spillover points and outflow locations can be detected using satellite imagery.

 ## Objectives